s10wen/kapow-skeleton/README.md

 - my_project = the database name
 - hello@<span></span>my-project.com = your email address

-4) Open `gruntfile.js` and configure your Grunt settings accordingly including adding any additional bower/custom dependencies for concatenation, paths to plugins to be linted etc. the `siteInfo` and `wpInfo` settings objects shouldn't need to be altered if you're happy with Kapow!'s default structure.
+4) Open `gruntfile.js` and configure your Grunt settings accordingly including adding any additional bower/custom dependencies for concatenation, paths to plugins to be linted etc. The `siteInfo` and `wpInfo` settings objects shouldn't need to be altered if you're happy with Kapow!'s default structure.

 5) Run `npm install` and `bower install` to get all the required dependencies.
 If you intend on enabling the Grunt task that lints your Sass, you'll need to run `gem install scss_lint`.
 If you're planning on generating PHP documentation you'll need to install [PHPdocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) on your system.

 6) WordPress needs adding as a sub-module, so make sure you're in the root of the project and run `git submodule add git://github.com/WordPress/WordPress.git htdocs/wordpress`.

-7) Run `vagrant root` followed by `vagrant up --provision`
+7) Run `vagrant root` followed by `vagrant up --provision`.
+It is important that you ensure step #7 has been completed before provisioning Vagrant! :)

 8) Run `grunt` to generate your front-end assets, or `grunt build` to generate the assets and watch for changes should you be ready to start developing.